1D10T1C-STUD10S/frontsearchjs/index.md

 ### JSON Structure

-We use our own values for the search, but if you want your own, it's not that hard to edit the source code for your own use!
+We use our own fixed values for the search (total 6), but if you want your own, it's not that hard to edit the source code for your own use!

 We have **fixed** values so follow the sample template, if you don't want the values simply dont include them in the `entryHTML` variable.
 Sample file: